codebybrett/savesmalljpeg/README.md

 ## Features

-* Export settings are stored under a single name.
+* Export settings are stored as a named preset.
+* Define multiple presets.
 * Constrain images to fit within width and height.
 * Exports as sRGB.
 * Optional maximum file size, maximises quality while fitting in specified file size.